sugarcrm/kafka-connect-s3/README.md

 ## Build and Run

-You should be able to build this with `./gradlew shadowJar`.
+You should be able to build this with `./gradlew build`.
 Once the jar is generated in build/libs, include it in `CLASSPATH` (e.g., export `CLASSPATH=.:$CLASSPATH:/fullpath/to/kafka-connect-s3-jar` )

 Run: `bin/connect-standalone.sh  example-connect-worker.properties example-connect-s3-sink.properties`(from the root directory of project, make sure you have kafka on the path, if not then give full path of kafka before `bin`)